 He mentions an alternative to tracking bounces by the amount of time a user spends on your website.

-Instead, he discusses using a scroll technique whereby Google Analytics is set up to only count a visitor as a bounce if they don’t scroll down a page of your site.
+Instead, he discusses using a scroll technique.
+Google Analytics is set up to only count a visitor as a bounce if they don’t scroll down a page of your site.

 The idea behind this is that it shows some interaction with your page.

-There’s also a really interesting blog post on the subject of bounce rates on Analytics Ninja – Google Analytics Bounce Rate (actually) Demystified that I’d like to bring to your attention.
+There’s also an interesting blog post on Analytics Ninja about how it works on Google Analytics – Google Analytics Bounce Rate (actually) Demystified.

-The definition of bounce rate is after all to do with visitors looking at more than one page on your site.
+The definition of a bounce is after all to do with visitors looking at more than one page on your site.

 If they don’t leave the page they landed on then technically that’s a bounce.

 Before I do anything though I’m going to do some serious testing with internal linking.

 Are you happy with your bounce rate?
 Have you switched to the adjusted method?
 How do you keep on top of your internal linking structure?